Cardiology; Cardiovascular Diseases; Heart; Physiology; Stem Cells; Tissue Engineering

 Our research laboratory has been focused on establishing novel cellular and animal models of human cardiovascular diseases for the purpose of elucidating causative mechanisms and identifying potential therapeutic interventions to treat those diseases.
 Our research covers the following areas:

-2. Vascular tissue engineering and repair: The availability of unlimited supply of iPSC-derived SMCs and endothelial cells (ECs) has also allowed for the generation of 3D vascular tissue for disease studies and blood vessel repair (NIH R01 program 2013-2018).
-We have engineered 3D tissue rings from hiPSC-SMCs using a facile one-step self-assembly technique.
+2. Vascular tissue engineering and repair: The availability of unlimited supply of iPSC-derived SMCs and endothelial cells (ECs) has also allowed for the generation of 3D vascular tissue for disease studies and blood vessel repair (awarded NIH R01 program 2013-2018).
+We have engineered 3D tissue rings from hiPSC-SMCs using a facile one-step self-assembly technique in collaboration with Dr. Marsha Rolle group.
 The tissue rings are mechanically robust and can be used for vascular tissue engineering, disease modeling and drug screening.

 3. Cardiac disease modeling and mechanism: Human iPSC potentially provide a unique resource for generating patient-specific cardiomyocytes to study cardiac disease mechanisms and treatments.
 We were the first group to report that small molecule Wnt inhibitors IWP1 or IWP4-based, highly efficient production of functional cardiomyocytes from embryonic stem cells (ESCs) or iPSCs.
 We have used iPSC approach to study the functional consequences of sarcomeric and stretch-sensing mutations in hypertrophic cardiomyopathy (HCM; thickening of the heart tissue, affecting 1 out of 500 people).
 We have recently derived iPSCs from patients with MYH7(sarcomeric) and MLP (stretch-sensing) mutations.
-We will investigate the disease mechanism by producing engineered heart tissue constructs (EHTs) that can be precisely stretched in vitro.
+We will investigate the disease mechanism by producing engineered heart tissue constructs (EHTs) that can be precisely stretched in vitro in collaboration with Dr. Stuart Campbell group.
+This project is supported by an awarded NIH R01 program (2016-2020).
+Rotation students can join this project, gain experience in studying cardiac disease mechanism, and learn how to design potential drug screening approach to rescue/treat this devastating heart disease.

 5. Preclinical modeling of cardiovascular repair and regeneration: We have generated robust iPSC lines from pigs for preclinical studies.The availability of pig iPSC will enable us to engineer cardiovascular tissues and then test in pigs, which closely mimic human cardiovascular physiology.
 Our studies will provide critical preclinical knowledge for the application of autologous stem cell-based cardiovascular repair and regeneration therapies.